hashicorp/design-system/website/docs/components/link/standalone/partials/guidelines/guidelines.md

 #### Leading

 In most cases, use leading icons.
-Choose icons that add meaning and clarity to the action described in the link's text.
+Choose icons that add meaning and clarity to the action described in the link’s text.

 You may also want to use the leading position when using service icons (i.e. GitHub).